Main-April/Nanotypes.js/README.md

 ### Basic Syntax

-You don't have need '.' and '#' before the name of class or id.
+You can use the select function to.
 Select elements using the `_()` function, like $ Jquey syntax :

 ```javascript